mark-watson/Clojure-AI-Book/manuscript/libpython.md

 This example also uses the [Hugging Face Transformer models](https://huggingface.co/transformers/) for NLP question answering.

-To get started using **libpython-clj** I want to point you towards two resources that you will want to familiarize yourself with:
+To get started using **libpython-clj** I want to direct you toward two resources that you will want to familiarize yourself with:

 - [libpython-clj GitHub repository](https://github.com/clj-python/libpython-clj)
 - [Carin Meier's libpython-clj examples GitHub repository](https://github.com/gigasquid/libpython-clj-examples)